ModDota/moddota.github.io/_articles/index.md

 title: Introduction
 ---

+# Introduction

 ModDota is an English-speaking community for Dota 2 Custom Game developers.
-This website collects tutorials made by it's community, that would help you to make your own custom game.
+This website collects tutorials made by its community, that would help you to make your own custom game.

 <div style="font-size: 28px">